MooersLab/pymolsnips/README.md

 <h2 name="LightTable"> Light Table (Universal) </h2>

-[<em>Light Table</em>](http://lighttable.com/) is a highly malleable text editor that is written in ClojureScript, a programming language for the web that is a dialect of Lisp and that has a powerful macro system.
+<a href="http://lighttable.com/"><em>Light Table</em></a> is a highly malleable text editor that is written in ClojureScript, a programming language for the web that is a dialect of Lisp and that has a powerful macro system.
 Those users who have dabbled in <em>Emacs</em> will recognize the syntax of the settings in behavior files which remind me of <em>Emacs</em> init files.
 <em>Light Table</em> is like a GUI version of <em>Emacs</em>.
 It has a very attractive, uncluttered GUI.